paralus/paralus/README.md

-# Rcloud Base
+# Core

-This repository contains all the rcloud-system components that are the backbone for ztka and gitops.
+This repository contains all the core system components that are the backbone for Paralus.

 ## Prerequisites